guettli/deadends-of-it/README.md

 KDE "The K desktop environment" was very wide spread (at least in germany) for some years.
 But gnome has not much more traffic: http://sotagtrends.com/?tags=[kde,gnome]

 Nagios was once the number 1 monitoring solution.
 Time has changed.
 I guess most people would not start to use it today, if they could start from scratch: https://trends.google.com/trends/explore?date=all&q=nagios

+# Cloud computing

+[OpenStack](https://en.wikipedia.org/wiki/OpenStack): http://sotagtrends.com/?tags=[openstack] I read the german Linux Magazine monthly.
+At first I was very exited about this project.
+More than 500 companies have joined the project ....
+[Companies Supporting The OpenStack Foundation](https://www.openstack.org/foundation/companies/) Lesson learned: The bigger the project, the slower the progress.

 # Programming languages